 Provide food service support (serving and cleaning) for meals, snacks, and other activities according to CACFP policies.

 Document and submit timely, nutrition documentation on all children less than 12 months old.

-Communicate all family updates to Teacher and Center Manager.
+Communicate all family updates to Program Manager, Teacher, and Associate Teacher.

-Assist in planning and implementing quality lesson plans utilizing the Creative Curriculum that meet the physical, social, emotional, intellectual, health, and nutritional needs of each child and consider.
+Plan and implement quality lesson plans utilizing the Creative Curriculum that meet the physical, social, emotional, intellectual, health, and nutritional needs of each child.